hhuwpf/iFAD8/README.md

 this paper (file 2019WR026507.pdf) and the Java codes that implement the algorithms are provided.
 The original paper should be cited appropriately whenever FAD8 or iFAD8 is used.

+**Citation: **
-Citation: Wu, P., Liu, J., Han, X., Liang, Z., Liu, Y., & Fei, J. (2020).
+Wu, P., Liu, J., Han, X., Liang, Z., Liu, Y., & Fei, J. (2020).
 Nondispersive drainage direction simulation based on flexible triangular facets.
 Water Resources Research, 55, e2019WR026507. https://doi.org/10.1029/2019WR026507

 --------------------------------------------------------------------------
 **3. File Description**

-You may find three main files and two main folders in this project.
+You may find four main files and two main folders in this project.
 1. README.md: FAD8 and iFAD8 manual.
 2. Himmelblau.txt: an ASCII DEM file for example discretized from the Himmelblau terrain proposed by Orlandini et al. [2014] (1 m resolution; 501×501 cells)
 3. LICENSE: A copy of the full GNU General Public License.
+4. 2019WR026507.pdf: The paper introduces the FAD8 and iFAD8 algorithms.
-4. codes folder: include a folder called FAD8&iFAD8, which is a project of Eclipse code editor, and containing the codes.
+5. codes folder: include a folder called FAD8&iFAD8, which is a project of Eclipse code editor, and containing the codes.
-5. executable_version folder: include FAD8 and iFAD8 executable file complied for Windows.
+6. executable_version folder: include FAD8 and iFAD8 executable file complied for Windows.

 Reference:
 Orlandini, S., G. Moretti, and A. Gavioli (2014).
 Analytical basis for determining slope lines in grid digital elevation models.
 Water Resour.
 Res., 50(1), 526–539, doi:10.1002/2013WR014606.